Vaccine Science and Policy Certificate Program

 The certificate requires a minimum of 18 term credits.
 All required and elective courses must be taken for a letter grade; a minimum grade of C is required in all certificate coursework and students must maintain a 2.75 or better overall GPA for all certificate coursework.
 The certificate program length is flexible; it varies from student to student, however, the certificate program must be completed within three years.

 The student should review the section of the website that addresses completion before completing certificate program requirements.
 The student's transcript will not indicate that the certificate was earned until the Notification of Completion form has been submitted and verified by the certificate program and processed by the School of Public Health Registrar.

 COURSE OF STUDY

-Students should check the JHSPH course directory for information about when the courses are offered.
+Students should check the BSPH course directory for information about when the courses are offered.
 Students should also check for prerequisites and whether instructor consent is required.

 |PH.550.860||Academic & Research Ethics at BSPH (All students are required to complete this online noncredit course in their first term of study)|